The first simultaneous sign change and non-vanishing of Hecke eigenvalues of newforms: Abstract

 \section{Abstract}

-Let $f$ and $g$ be two distinct newforms with weights $k_1, k_2 \ge 2$ and square-free levels $N_1, N_2 \ge 1$ respectively and which are normalized Hecke eigenforms.
-Further, for $n\ge 1$, let $ a_f(n)$ and $a_g(n)$ be the $n$-th Fourier-coefficients of $f$ and $g$ respectively.
-In this article, we investigate the first sign change as well as non-vanishing of the sequence $\{a_f(n)a_g(n) \}_{n \in \N}$.
-Using Rankin-Selberg method and an idea of Iwaniec, Kohnen and Sengupta, we show that for any $\epsilon>0$, there exists a natural number
+Let $f$ and $g$ be two distinct newforms which are normalized Hecke eigenforms of weights $k_1, k_2 \ge 2$ and levels $N_1, N_2 \ge 1$ respectively.
+Also let $a_f(n)$ and $a_g(n)$ be the $n$-th Fourier-coefficients of $f$ and $g$ respectively.
+In this article, we investigate the first sign change of the sequence $\{a_f(p^{\alpha})a_g(p^{\alpha}) \}_{p^{\alpha} \in \N, \alpha \le 2}$, where $p$ is a prime number.

-such that $a_f(n)a_g(n) < 0$.
-Here $N = {\rm{lcm}}[N_1, N_2]$.
-We then use sub-convexity bound of Kowalski, Michel and Vanderkam in level aspect to show the following: Given a fixed normalized Hecke eigenform $g$ of square-free level $M$ which is a newform of weight $k$ and any $\epsilon>0$, there exists a constant $C= C(g, k, \epsilon)$ such that for any normalized Hecke eigenform $f$ of square-free level $N$ co-prime to $M$ which again is a newform of weight $k$ , there exists a natural number $n$ with

-such that $a_f(n)a_g(n) < 0$.
 We further study the non-vanishing of the sequence $\{a_f(n)a_g(n) \}_{n \in \N}$ and derive bounds for first non-vanishing term in this sequence.
-These bounds are much stronger as compared to the bounds for the first sign change.
 We also show, using ideas of Kowalski-Robert-Wu and Murty-Murty, that there exists a set of primes $S$ of natural density one such that for any prime $p \in S$, the sequence $\{a_f(p^n)a_g(p^m) \}_{n,m \in \N}$ has no zero elements.
 This improves a recent work of Kumari and Ram Murty.
 Finally, using $\B$-free numbers, we investigate simultaneous non-vanishing of coefficients of $m$-th symmetric power $L$-functions of non-CM forms in short intervals.